- Explore CGIS Programs

 - Ensure that you have access to an adequate supply of medications (see Medications).

 - Take steps to continue therapy.
-Some students “meet” with their US therapist via Skype, while others use GeoBlue insurance to identify a qualified therapist on site
+Some students “meet” with their US therapist via Telehealth, while others use GeoBlue insurance to identify a qualified therapist on site.
+Please talk with your therapist if they are able to continue treatment if you are abroad for an extended time.

 - CGIS strongly encourages you to disclose your condition to your program’s on-site staff and/or group leader, as they will be with you on-site and best able to help ensure that your needs are met.